 Types of Employment Visas

 In immigration law, there are various terms that are key to understanding which type of visa to pursue.
 The two most important terms to distinguish are immigrant visas versus non-immigrant visas.
 Immigrant visas are those types of visas that allow for a foreigner to stay and work indefinitely in the U.S. These immigrant visas are permanent in nature.
 On the other hand, non-immigrant visas are those types of permission that will specify exactly how long a worker can stay in the U.S. These visas are temporary in nature.
 Many of these visas can be renewed if the worker qualifies.
+A Knowledgeable Oak Brook attorney can help with selecting the right kind of employment visa for an immigrant’s circumstances.

 Common Permanent Employment Visas